Jason2Brownlee/QuakeBotArchive/research/essays/b31_frogbot.md

 A copy of this release has not been located.

+**Links:**

+* n/a

 ## Frogbot v0.11b

-The next version of the frogbot was v0,.11b which was distributed as frogbot011b.zip.
+The next version of the frogbot was v0.11b which was distributed as frogbot011b.zip.

 This was a likely a bugfix release for the 0.11 release.